Chibale, Zambia: homogeneity and heterogeneity

 Compare, for instance, Seur (1992: 289): Again, we may conclude that women (as well as men) in Nchimishi often treat matrilineal ideology and its related norms as a kind of strategic resource used in various ways and in different contexts to further personal or collective interests and objectives.

-IJzermans, Jan J. (2024) Amalimba.
-Music and related dance, text and ritual in a single area in Africa. https://amalimba.org/chibale-zambia-homogeneity-heterogeneity/
+IJzermans, Jan J. (2026) Amalimba.
+Music and related dance, text & ritual in one African region. https://amalimba.org/chibale-zambia-homogeneity-heterogeneity/

 TEST